RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice.md

 The AdminService configuration is listed in the `[adminserviced]` section of the configuration file.

-The following section describes all the available configuration parameters.
+The following section describes all available configuration parameters.

 ### Configuration Parameters
 {{% notice note %}}
 Parameter names are case sensitive.
 The following are the valid values for boolean configuration parameters.
-If no value is present the feature is disabled.
+If no value is present, the feature is disabled.
 True: `1`, `true`, `True`
 False: `0`, `false`, `False`
 {{% /notice %}}

 parameter: `pidfile`
 required: No
 default value: `adminserviced.pid`
-format: absolute path or filename relative to `directory`.
+format: Absolute path or filename relative to `directory`.
 description: Path to the pid file for the AdminService.

 parameter: `loglevel`